 Shit I think magazine cut offs should make a come back as well.

 Careful.
-Robots and retards don't get sarcasm.
+Robots and morons don't get sarcasm.

 yeah like according to you, why do we even use machineguns? like bro just step away from the battle lmao

-God shut the fuck up
+God shut the frick up

 I don’t play video games anymore, haven’t had time after highschool.
 Your the one who keeps bringing them up.
 I have done private contracting work in Africa in 2012-2014, training in Ukraine from 2014-2019 and “advisory” work in Syria in 2019-2020.
 You don’t know shit.
 Drum mags are a useful tool in some situations.
-Sorry you bought a shitty Korean drum at a gun show and based your whole perception on it you stupid fudd gay.
+Sorry you bought a shitty Korean drum at a gun show and based your whole perception on it you stupid fudd homosexual.
 When you have to fall back you don’t want to get caught reloading when you have to peel.
 When you initiate an ambush having more rounds on tap is a huge advantage for the opening fire.
 No, I do not suggest carrying 5 drums.
-One in the gun backed up by regular box mags is extremely useful and has very little downsides unless you are a retard who puts to much other shit on your guns or buys poorfag drums.
+One in the gun backed up by regular box mags is extremely useful and has very little downsides unless you are a moron who puts to much other shit on your guns or buys poorgay drums.

 Were you also trained in gorilla warfare?